endorpheus/iip/README.md

 IIP is an acronym for "Internal IP."
 It is a lightweight C++ command-line tool designed to efficiently retrieve internal IP addresses from a Linux system.
 It provides a straightforward and reliable method for obtaining this information.
 Though it's not verbose in output, it gets to the heart of the matter, and just gives you what you need.

-This tool is quick and distills the output to the info you need.<br>
+This tool is quick and distills the output for you.<br>
 It relies on the output of standard Linux command ```ip addr show``` to deliver the goods.

 **Features:**